 Japanese boxwood (Buxus microphylla var. japonica) works well in hedges or foundation plantings.
 Growing a healthy shrub begins at planting.
 Once established, Japanese boxwood needs some ongoing care, but the plant is not high-maintenance.
 This evergreen shrub grows 6 to 8 feet wide and 10 to 15 feet tall with a compact growth habit.
-Japanese boxwood grows in U.S. Department of Agriculture (USDA) plant hardiness zones 6 through 9.
+Japanese boxwood is a perennial in U.S. Department of Agriculture (USDA) plant hardiness zones 6 through 9.

 Video of the Day

-Sun, Spacing and Soil
+Sun, Spacing, and Soil Requirements

-Plant Japanese boxwood 3 feet apart in a row to create a hedge.
+Plant Japanese boxwoods 3 feet apart in a row to create a hedge.
 For a more informal planting, stagger boxwood shrubs, leaving at least 3 feet between them.
 Fall and spring are the best times to plant new shrubs.
 In mild climates where winter frosts are light, you can plant at any point throughout the winter.

 Pick a planting spot out of the wind in full sun to part shade.
 Boxwood will grow in full shade, but growth will be slowed by the lower light.
 Japanese boxwood grows best in loamy soil that drains well.